bevry/watchr/README.md

-## Watchr
+## Watchr; better file system watching for Node.js

+Watchr wraps around the standard file system watching in Node.js to provide you with:
-Watchr provides a better and normalised API between Node's 0.4 watchFile and 0.6's fsWatcher.
+- a normalised API between all the different node versions
+- nested/recursive file and directory watching
+- accurate and detailed events for file/directory changes, deletions and creations

-You install it via `npm istall watchr`, use it via `require('watchr').watch(config)`.
-Configuration properties can be:
+You install it via `npm istall watchr` and use it via `require('watchr').watch(config)`.
+Available configuration options are:

 - `path` a single path to watch,
 - `paths` an array of paths to watch